zackify/react-runner/readme.md

 ##react-runner

-Goal: Abstract running / building assets on web and native so tht you can rely on the same commands for all platforms.
+Goal: Abstract running / building assets on web and native so that you can rely on the same commands for all platforms.
 Hide the need for webpack and babel, but allow using custom `.babelrc` and webpack configs.

 ###Todo